bigjosh/TSL-calibre-MSP/README.md

 ## Critical parts:

-* ATXMEGA128B3 processor for LCD driving and supervision.
+* MSP430FR4133 processor for LCD driving and supervision.
-* RX8900 RTC for precision timekeeping
+* RV3032-C7 RTC for precision timekeeping
-* 2x  AIExpress 6-digit, 7-segment dynamic LCD glass
+* Custom 12-digit, dynamic LCD glass
 * 2x Energizer Ultimate Lithium AA batteries
-* Optional 32768Hz tuning fork quartz watch crystal

-## XMEGA EEPROM usage
+## EEPROM usage

 We use a block at the start of EEPROM to ...